 Much of the remainder of this guide provides information about the individual relay orbiter orbits, services, radios, and antenna patterns to help proposers meet these guidelines.

 The guide also gives information about the Earth link capabilities of the orbiters.
-At the end are sections on the use of orbiters by the Mars Exploration Rovers and some lessons learned from that mission.
+At the end are sections on the use of orbiters by the prior missions and some of the lessons learned from them.

 4 Odyssey